left page start

 - Skills: Any one of your choice

-- Tools: Any one of your choice
+- Tools: Any two of your choice

 - Armor: Light, medium, and heavy armor